 The atrocity images emerged out of a political climate of extremity and perpetrator taboo.
 Taking photographs of the Armenian arrests, forced marches, massacres, and the remains of the dead was forbidden by the Ottoman government and by Turkey’s wartime ally Germany.
 Thus, there were no professional photographers or photojournalists coming to the sites of killing to frame atrocity images for the press or humanitarian relief campaigns.
 And although we know little about the precise moments the atrocity photographs were taken, and in most cases, little about the photographers, we know enough about the conditions in which they were taken to know these were images accrued quickly, spontaneously, on the spot, with little time for framing or staging.
 Their rawness gives us a glimpse, a view, an insight into certain aspects of the genocide as it was happening.
 Although the images would be used as evidentiary texts primarily in scholarly books, or in commemorative texts and pamphlets, and then on TV and in film in the ensuing decades, they were not a public part of the commerce of publicity and relief efforts during the major period of atrocities, 1915–16.

 Their value as evidentiary texts has become increasingly important in the wake of the Turkish government’s continued denialist campaign.
 The images have become both iconic and indexical in their impacts and meanings.
-The men being force-marched out of Kharpert, a women being marched with a few other stragglers on a dirt road, survivors in chaos in a refugee camp in the Syrian desert, the fresh corpses of a young mother and her children on arid ground near a wall – all embody representative dimensions of the genocidal process.
-And, like almost all atrocity images, they do not fully emerge as informing texts of evidence without well situated contextual knowledge: place, time, and a historical understanding of the political machinations.
+The men being force-marched out of Kharpert, a woman being marched with a few other stragglers on a dirt road, survivors in chaos in a refugee camp in the Syrian desert, the fresh corpses of a young mother and her children on arid ground near a wall – all embody representative dimensions of the genocidal process.
+And like almost all atrocity images, they do not fully emerge as informing texts of evidence without well-situated contextual knowledge: place, time, and a historical understanding of the political machinations.

-By comparison, the wrenching images of women, orphans, and other survivors in crisis: derelict, deported, or in places of crowded squalor, became sources for other image constructions – often on posters– that played on mass-audience appeal.
-The post-World War I Near East Relief images allow us to see the complexity of image construction and the strange brew and intersection of cultural and ideological forces and aesthetic figurations that make up their visual and graphic meanings and presentations.
-Unlike, say the more secular humanitarian projects driven by the Red Cross or the League of Nations, as both Kevin Rozario and Keith Watenpaugh have noted, NER was defined by its Protestant Evangelical ethos, and an American national moral appeal, and this resulted in a complex blend of cultural and semiotic structures.
-James Barton, Cleveland Dodge and others brought to their Christian mission a new Progressivist entrepreneurialism in which specialists in public relations and advertising became essential to the selling of Christian charity for those suffering thousands of miles away, and notably Christian Armenians associated with the Holy Land.
+By comparison, the wrenching images of women, orphans, and other survivors in crisis – derelict, deported, or in places of crowded squalor – became sources for other image constructions, often on posters, that played to mass-audience appeal.
+The post–World War I Near East Relief images allow us to see the complexity of image construction and the strange brew and intersection of cultural and ideological forces and aesthetic figurations that make up their visual and graphic meanings and presentations.
+Unlike, say, the more secular humanitarian projects driven by the Red Cross or the League of Nations, as both Kevin Rozario and Keith Watenpaugh have noted, NER was defined by its Protestant evangelical ethos and an American national moral appeal, and this resulted in a complex blend of cultural and semiotic structures.
+James Barton, Cleveland Dodge, and others brought to their Christian mission a new Progressivist entrepreneurialism in which specialists in public relations and advertising became essential to the selling of Christian charity for those suffering thousands of miles away, and notably Christian Armenians associated with the Holy Land.
 The two segments of visual culture might be said to move from the raw to the cooked, and in doing so show us how the commercialism of a religious humanitarian movement articulates its visual project in relation to the raw images taken of that same historical event under different conditions.

-Chapter 5
+5

-Developing the Humanitarian Image in Late 19th and Early 20th Century China
+Developing the Humanitarian Image in Late Nineteenth- and Early Twentieth-Century China

 Caroline Reeves